 Attorneys for Federal Criminal Defense in Tampa, FL

-If you need an experienced federal defense attorney for a crime that is being investigated or prosecuted within the federal criminal justice system out of the Middle District of Florida in the Tampa Division, then call an attorney at the Sammis Law Firm.
+If you need an experienced federal defense attorney for a crime being investigated or prosecuted within the federal criminal justice system out of the Middle District of Florida in the Tampa Division, call an attorney at Sammis Law Firm.

-Our office is located in downtown Tampa, FL, just one block from the Sam M. Gibbons United States Courthouse.
+Visit our downtown Tampa, FL office, just one block from the Sam M. Gibbons United States Courthouse.

 Call (813) 250-0500.

 More serious federal crimes include fraud, gun charges, drug crimes, immigration crimes such as illegal entry, or even sex crimes.